davidchesnut/sp-general-docs/docs/what-s-new-for-developers-in-social-and-collaboration-features-in-sharepoint-201.md

 ### Use the ProfileLoader.CreatePersonalSiteEnqueueBulk method to provision personal sites and OneDrive for Business for multiple users (My Site Host administrators on SharePoint Online only)
 <a name="bk_CreatePersonalSiteEnqueueBulk"> </a>

-My Site Host administrators can use the  **ProfileLoader.CreatePersonalSiteEnqueueBulk** method to programmatically provision personal sites for multiple users on SharePoint Online, which include features such as OneDrive for Business and the Sites page.
+My Site Host administrators can use the **ProfileLoader.CreatePersonalSiteEnqueueBulk**method to programmatically provision personal sites for multiple users on SharePoint Online, which include features such as OneDrive for Business and the Sites page.

 The following code example uses the .NET client object model in a console application.
-Before you run the example, add references to Microsoft.SharePoint.Client.dll, Microsoft.SharePoint.Client.Runtime.dll and Microsoft.SharePoint.Client.UserProfiles.dll, and change the placeholder values for the  **userName**,  **passwordStr**, and  **serverUrl** variables.
-The **serverUrl** variable must be the URL of the SharePoint Online Administration Center.
+Before you run the example, add references to Microsoft.SharePoint.Client.dll, Microsoft.SharePoint.Client.Runtime.dll and Microsoft.SharePoint.Client.UserProfiles.dll, and change the placeholder values for the **userName**, **passwordStr**, and **serverUrl**variables.
+The**serverUrl**variable must be the URL of the SharePoint Online Administration Center.

-> [!Note]
+> [!NOTE]
 > To get the required client DLLs, download the  [SharePoint Online Client Components SDK](http://www.microsoft.com/en-us/download/details.aspx?id=42038).